nopnop2002/esp-idf-uart2web/README.md

 # Launch a web browser
 Enter the following in the address bar of your web browser.
-You can communicate to Arduino-UNO using browser.
-The Change button changes the number of lines displayed.
-The Copy button copies the received data to the clipboard.
 ```
 http:://{IP of ESP32}/
 or
 http://esp32-server.local/
 ```

+You can communicate to Arduino-UNO using browser.
+The Change button changes the number of lines displayed.
+The Copy button copies the received data to the clipboard.

 ![Web-Serial](https://user-images.githubusercontent.com/6020549/204442158-0e8e1b11-caa8-4937-b830-99d331ca3fa6.jpg)

 # WEB Pages
 WEB Pages are stored in the html folder.
 I used [this](https://bulma.io/) open source css.
-You cam change root.html as you like.
+You can change root.html as you like.

 # References